Looking for an easy, natural way to cut back on the weeds in your lawn and garden beds?

 One great benefit of using water as a weed killer is there is no increase of chemicals in the soil after you are done.

-It will only work on weeds that spread by seeds, not perennials that come up from existing roots.
+It will only work on weeds spread by seeds, not perennials that come up from existing roots.

 - Application Rate: For 60% protein corn gluten meal, anything less than 20 lbs per 1000 square feet will just be a fertilizer for your lawn.
 If you purchased 20% protein meal, you will need to apply at a rate of 60 lbs per 1000 square feet.